-If the qualifying Canoe Prototype is damaged during the Conference Competition or between the Conference and National Competitions, the team may patch, repair, and refinish it following the submission and subsequent approval of a Repair Procedures Report.
+If the qualifying Canoe Prototype is damaged during the Student Symposium or between the Symposium and Society-wide Finals, the team may patch, repair, and refinish it following the submission and subsequent approval of a Repair Procedures Report.
 If the damage is deemed beyond repair, the team shall submit a Reconstruction Request to rebuild the canoe.

-The Repair Procedures Report or Reconstruction Request must be formally requested from the CNCCC via e-mail at cnccc@asce.org, completed and signed by the team captain(s) and ASCE Student Chapter Faculty Advisor, and received by the CNCCC within seven (7) business days of the date that an incident damaging the canoe occurred.
+The Repair Procedures Report or Reconstruction Request must be formally requested from the C4 via e-mail atconcretecanoe@asce.org, completed and signed by the team captain(s) and ASCE Student Chapter Faculty Advisor, and received by the C4 within seven (7) business days of the date that an incident damaging the canoe occurred.

 Refinishing (such as, but not limited to, additional sanding, repairing minor dents and cracks, and the reapplication of sealers) constitutes a repair and is subject to this section.
 The reapplication of letters is not considered to be a repair.
 Any proposed repairs shall be made using materials originally used during construction of the Canoe Prototype.
-If reconstruction or repair is granted, the canoe shall be of the same hull design, materials and concrete mixture proportions of the original canoe.
+If reconstruction or repair is granted, the canoe shall be of the same hull design, materials, and concrete mixture proportions of the original canoe.

-The Repair Procedure Report or Reconstruction Request must contain sufficient information regarding the cause and extent of damage and the proposed repairs (including, the methodology, repair materials, and area of damage) to enable the CNCCC to decide regarding the approval of repairs or granting permission to rebuild a canoe.
-The CNCCC will review the documentation and, if necessary, provide comments regarding compliance of the proposed repairs/reconstruction, suitability of the repairs, requests for additional information/details, etc. Schools are not to repair or reconstruct their canoe until written approval is granted by the CNCCC.
+The Repair Procedure Report or Reconstruction Request must contain sufficient information regarding the cause and extent of damage and the proposed repairs (including, the methodology, repair materials, and area of damage) to enable the C4 to decide regarding the approval of repairs or granting permission to rebuild a canoe.
+The C4will review the documentation and, if necessary, provide comments regarding compliance of the proposed repairs/reconstruction, suitability of the repairs, requests for additional information/details, etc. Schools are not to repair or reconstruct their canoe until written approval is granted by the C4.

-If the CNCCC does not permit the team to repair/reconstruct the canoe, the team shall be given an opportunity to decide whether it can safely, and in "good faith", compete at the National Competition with a non-repaired canoe.
-If this requirement is not possible, the Student Organization shall forfeit to the designated alternate Student Organization concrete canoe team within their Conference.
+If the C4 does not permit the team to repair/reconstruct the canoe, the team shall be given an opportunity to decide whether it can safely, and in "good faith", compete at the ASCE Student Civil Engineering Championships with a non-repaired canoe.
+If this requirement is not possible, the Student Organization shall forfeit to the designated alternate Student Organization concrete canoe team within their Student Symposium.

-If the CNCCC determines poor design or construction resulted in the damage to the canoe, the Reconstruction Request will be denied, and the next Conference qualifying team will be invited to the National Competition.
+If the C4 determines poor design or construction resulted in the damage to the canoe, the Reconstruction Request will be denied, and the next Conference qualifying team will be invited to the ASCE Student Civil Engineering Championships.
 If permitted to be re-built, the Canoe Prototype shall be of the same hull design, materials, and concrete mix design of the original canoe.
-If this is not possible, the team shall forfeit to the designated alternate concrete canoe team within their Conference.
+If this is not possible, the team shall forfeit to the designated alternate concrete canoe team within their Symposium.

-The Repair/Reconstruction request, CNCCC disposition, and any supporting documentation shall be included as the last Appendix in the Project Proposal.
+The Repair/Reconstruction request, C4 disposition, and any supporting documentation shall be included as the last Appendix in the Project Proposal.

-Schools granted permission to repair their canoes shall be assessed a 25-point deduction at the National Competition.
-Schools granted permission to reconstruct shall be assessed a 50-point deduction at the National Competition.
-The CNCCC reserves the right to waive the automatic deductions that may be assessed on a case-by-case basis.
+Schools granted permission to repair their canoes shall be assessed a 25-point deduction at the ASCE Student Civil Engineering Championships.
+Schools granted permission to reconstruct shall be assessed a 50-point deduction at the ASCE Student Civil Engineering Championships.
+The C4 reserves the right to waive the automatic deductions that may be assessed on a case-by-case basis.